OpenTermsArchive/contrib-versions/Amazon/unknown.md

 Please select what best describes the information:

-I was confused by what I found I couldn’t find what I was looking for I didn’t Like what I found Submit
+I was confused by what I found I couldn’t find what I was looking for I didn’t like what I found Submit

 Thanks!
 While we're unable to respond directly to your feedback, we'll use this information to improve our online Help.